Bankruptcy Attorney Miami

 What to Expect During the Bankruptcy Process

-Garcia Hernandez included and informed you through each step of the bankruptcy procedure with clarity and care.
+Garcia Hernandez, P.A. included and informed you through each step of the bankruptcy procedure with clarity and care.
 Here is what you can expect from us:

 Free Initial Consultation

-Our lawyers evaluate your financial condition and decide even if filing bfor ankruptcy is the perfect way for you or not.
+Our lawyers evaluate your financial condition and decide whether filing for bankruptcy is the perfect way for you or not.
 We discuss your goals, income, properties, and debts to select the suitable Chapter for you.

 Credit Counseling Requirement